This post may contain affiliate links for products that I endorse and use. If you buy from one of the links, I earn a commission at no cost to you.

 .
 But they’re also sticky so. they bind together really well for things like this.
 Tahini adds an element of earthiness and a nutty flavor that pairs nicely with the dates.
 And because they are so sweet, the best way to balance that out is with some coarse, crunchy sea salt

 At the end, I added a roasted pecan half to each piece to add some crunch factor, but you can skip that if you want.
 Or try another type of nut.
 Or maybe some cacao nibs.
 Hmm.
-Maybe I’ll have to make these again.
+Maybe I’ll have to make this tahini date caramel recipe again.

 Date and Tahini Salted Caramels